microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 commandline arguments into these actions already.
 Therefore, it shouldn't be too challenging to convert these actions back into the equal commandline arguments.

 For the following examples, let's assume the user is currently in an unelevated Terminal window.

-When the user tries to create a new elevated tab, we'll need to create a new process, elevated, with the following commandline:
+When the user tries to create a new elevated **tab**, we'll need to create a new process, elevated, with the following commandline:

 ```